Hossam el-Hamalawy

 Hossam el-Hamalawy (حسام الحملاوى, /arz/; AKA 3arabawy عرباوى, /arz/; born 14 July 1977) is an Egyptian journalist, blogger, photographer and socialist activist.
-He is a member of the Revolutionary Socialists and the Center for Socialist Studies.
+He is a member of the Trotskyist Revolutionary Socialists and the Center for Socialist Studies.

 Early life and career

 El-Hamalawy started working as a journalist in 2002 for the English language Cairo Times, where he covered protests, trials of dissidents and police torture news.
 He later joined the Los Angeles Times as a correspondent in Cairo.
 El-Hamalawy also freelanced for a broad array of local and foreign news organizations, including Bloomberg News and the BBC, and worked as a researcher for Human Rights Watch (HRW).
 He also worked as a managing editor for the leftist daily El-Badeel and was the founding managing editor of Al-Masry Al-Youms English Edition as well as being one of founding editorial team of Ahram Online.

 El-Hamalawy was a visiting scholar at the Graduate School of Journalism in UC Berkeley, in 2007.